- Rapid Reference 🚀

-- Several retrospective time-to-intervention studies have demonstrated a correlation between early steroid administration and mortality.22–24 However, this doesn't prove a causal relationship.
-Early steroid administration may merely be a marker of sicker patients who were treated more aggressively.
-Attempts to perform adjusted regression analysis to eliminate confounding variables have yielded conflicting results (unfortunately, regression analysis is limited because it can remove only confounders which are numerically recorded in the dataset).
+- Numerous retrospective studies have correlated the use of steroid with poor outcomes.(21107529, 21471082, 21810744) However, this doesn't prove a causal relationship.
+Steroid administration serves as a marker of sicker patients (causing confounding by indication).
+Attempts to perform adjusted regression analyses to eliminate confounding variables have yielded conflicting results.(32068576)

-- It's possible that the combination of naproxen with clarithromycin and oseltamavir could create an effective triple-therapy against influenza.
-One single-center unblinded RCT found that triple therapy improved mortality compared to monotherapy with oseltamavir alone.32
+- It's possible that the combination of naproxen with clarithromycin and oseltamivir could create an effective triple-therapy against influenza.
+One single-center unblinded RCT found that triple therapy improved mortality compared to monotherapy with oseltamivir alone.(27884765)

-- Their cocktail was oseltamavir 75 mg BID, naproxen 200 mg BID, and clarithromycin 500 mg BID.
-Naproxen and clarithromycin were used only for the first two days, whereas oseltamavir was continued for a five-day course.
+- Their cocktail utilized was oseltamivir 75 mg BID, naproxen 200 mg BID, and clarithromycin 500 mg BID.
+Naproxen and clarithromycin were used only for the first two days, whereas oseltamivir was continued for a five-day course.

 - The use of naproxen for influenza remains unclear.
-Naproxen may be considered if the following criteria are met:
+Naproxen might possibly be considered if the following criteria are met:

 - Pulmonary infiltrates on chest X-ray or CT scan.

-- Creatinine clearance >30 ml/min, no acute kidney injury or hypoperfusion, no other nephrotoxic medications.
+- Creatinine clearance >30 ml/min, no acute kidney injury or hypoperfusion, and no other nephrotoxic medications.

-- If naproxen is used, it should be limited to a two-day course.
+- If naproxen is used, it should be limited to a two-day course (four tablets in total).

 virus-associated hemophatocytic syndrome (VAHS)